ZachChristensen28/ZachChristensen28.github.io/_posts/2023-10-30-splunk-hostname-tracking.md

 #### Schedule

-Save your search as a Report and to run over "All Time" (since we have our _index_earliest/latest set).
-In my environment I set this to run every five minutes with the Highest Priority to ensure it always run when it needs to.
+Save your search as a Report and run over "All Time" (since we have our _index_earliest/latest set).
+In my environment, I set this to run every five minutes with the Highest Priority to ensure it always runs when it needs to.
 Determine the best window for your search to run in your environment.

 ## Optimize

 Now that we have our search creating records in our lookup table.
-We can see that this lookup table will grow exceptional large very quickly.
-Here are two strategies for keeping your lookup size from growing to large.
+We can see that this lookup table will grow exceptionally large very quickly.
+Here are two strategies for keeping your lookup size from growing too large.

 1. Create a retention policy based on time.
     - You can create a secondary search that looks at your lookup table and "cleans" out old records by time.
-For example, after 90 days the record will be removed.
+For example, after 90 days, the record will be removed.
-2. <small><strong>(Definitley do this)</strong></small> Update the search we just created to write to the lookup **_only_** when the hostname has changed.
+2. <small><strong>(Definitely do this)</strong></small> Update the search we just created to write to the lookup **_only_** when the hostname has changed.

 ### Optimize scheduled search